module specification

 By the end of the module, you should be able to demonstrate a deep knowledge and understanding of:

-• Means to present Big Data to a variety of audiences using visualisation tools
+• how to achieve business advantage through the analysis of big data means to present big data to a variety of audiences using visualisation tools

 Syllabus